BlackGoku36/armory-tutorials/Save_Load_Mechanism/Save_Load_2.md

 ![scene](/../Assets/save_load_7.png)

-Now, select our default cube and head over to `Object - Armory Traits` to create a new Haxe trait and name it `CubeController`(or whatever you want).
+Select our default cube and head over to `Object - Armory Traits` to create a new Haxe trait and name it `CubeController`(or whatever you want).
 We will make it move on X-Y axis and then make it rotate randomly so, that we can demostrate saving/loading mechanism.

 ```
 // In CubeController.hx